spuder/gifr/README.md

 # gifr

-Script + Docker container to take videos and split them up based on variables.
+Script + Docker container to take youtube videos, convert them into .gif and optionally split them.

+Allows for repeatable / programatic batch conversion by storing timestamps as code.

 ## Variables